evykassirer/notes/cs341/341notes.md

 - It is simpler to replace the theta(n) term by cn, where c is an unspecified constant.
 The resulting recurrence relation is called the exact recurrence
  - The Master Theorem provides the exact solution of the recurrence when n = 2^j (it is in fact a proof for these values of n).
- - We can express this solution (for powers of 2) as a function of n, using ⇥-notation.
+ - We can express this solution (for powers of 2) as a function of n, using theta-notation.
 - If we then remove the floors and ceilings, we obtain the so-called ￼￼sloppy recurrence
 - The exact and sloppy recurrences are identical when n is a power of two.
 Further, the sloppy recurrence makes sense only when n is a power of two.